vrandall66/front-end-submissions-public/1810/mod-2/whateverly/mentalitea.md

 * [ ] Advanced Beginner - Developers tag instructors in both required PRs by due dates _or_ in one of the two required.
 PR has less than the required lines of code in PR.
 Reviewers do not leave line-by-line feedback.
 May be merging PR before feedback is incorporated.

-* [ ] Proficient - Developers tag instructors in both required PRs by due dates.
+* [] Proficient - Developers tag instructors in both required PRs by due dates.
 PR is between 350 - 450 lines of code.
 The developer creating the PR summarizes the changes made, why those changes were necessary, and asks for insights.
 Reviewers leave line-by-line comments/feedback and wait to merge PR until feedback is incorporated.

-* [ ] Exceptional - Meets all expectations for `Proficient`.
+* [X] Exceptional - Meets all expectations for `Proficient`.
 The feedback is both kind _and_ insightful.
 There may be numerous threads of conversation where developers go back and forth to find the best solution to the problems they are solving together.

 Comments:

+Contribution breakdown:
+Shannon: 40 commits
+Paul: 23 commits
+Gabe: 16 commits

+- Looking at contributions in a group of three (from commits as well as actual code/features added) the split of the work does not seem balanced.
+- Good, detailed, line-by-line comments and feedback.
+Good amount of conversation taking place in PRs.
+- Tagged instructors 12/23 (2 days late) and 12/31.
+First was under 50 lines while second was just over 350

 ------------------------------------------------------------------